AhmedMohamedGab/Simple-Dashboard-Design/README.md

-# Simple Dashboard Design
+# Responsive Dashboard Design

-A simple dashboard design to display statistics for a commerce website like users, posts, products, prices, and revenue.
+A responsive dashboard design to display statistics for a commerce website like users, posts, products, prices, and revenue.

 🤝 Contributing